Working with Us

 - THE ROLE -

-The post holder will develop administrative activities and make a positive contribution to the day-to-day activities of the Campus and support Programme Managers, Academic Directors and Executive Dean on academic and professional management of the Campus.
+The post holder will develop administrative activities and make a positive contribution to the day-today activities of the Campus and support the Academic Director and Executive Dean on academic and professional management of the Campus.

 Main duties will include: